natalie-poulson/react-native/README.md

 ## Our findings

 **Cross-Platform Usage**
- -Time saver.
+ * Time saver.
 Just code once - provides support for both iOS and Android platforms

 **Only supports "native" compoenents (not HTML)**